gwbischof/outsource-mcp/README.md

    - Try a simpler prompt or different model (dall-e-2 vs dall-e-3)

 4. **Environment variables not working**
-   - Make sure to restart Claude Desktop after updating the configuration
+   - Make sure to restart your MCP client after updating the configuration
-   - On macOS/Linux: Check file location at `~/Library/Application Support/Claude/claude_desktop_config.json`
+   - Verify the configuration file location for your specific MCP client
-   - On Windows: Check file location at `%APPDATA%\Claude\claude_desktop_config.json`
+   - Check that the environment variables are properly formatted in the configuration

 ## Contributing